Uppala: Location

-Uppala is located near the Arabian sea, and has a very low elevation of nine metres.
+Uppala is located near the Arabian Sea, and has a very low elevation of nine metres.
 The town is densely populated near the National Highway 66.

 Uppala is a major infrastructural hub in the district and is noted for jewellery shops, fast food restaurants and high residential flats which lie across the town.
 It is the major destination for retail shopping in the district.
 Many projects are active in the town.
 It is a major business hub in the district and also contributed for the rise in remittance in the state, in the most prevalent sectors like real estate, infrastructure, financial institutions, hospitality and healthcare.

 The locals speak many languages such as Malayalam, Urdu and Tulu.
 It has been selected as the centre of Urdu language in the region.

 Uppala is the taluk headquarters of Manjeshwaram Taluk, which was carved out from Kasaragod taluk.
 Uppala town belongs to Mangalpady Gram panchayat.

 Geography

 The geographical coordinates of Uppala are: 12° 68' 0" North, 75° 54' 0" East.

-Uppala lies in the western coast of south India, between the Western ghats and the Arabian sea.
+Uppala lies in the western coast of south India, between the Western Ghats and the Arabian Sea.
 Uppala River is also known as Kalai River, originates from the Veerakamba Hills in Karnataka.
-Uppala river enters Kerala through Manjeshwar thaluk(Uppala) in Kasaragod and finally ends near Uppala Gate.
+Uppala River enters Kerala through Manjeshwar thaluk(Uppala) in Kasaragod and finally ends near Uppala Gate.
 The length of the river is about 50 km.
 The Uppala River originates at about 150 m height from the sea level.
 Uppala river constitutes about 50 square kilometres in Kasaragod district.
 Hence it is the 25th largest river in kerala state.

-Uppala's beaches include Uppala Beach,Aila beach, Moosodi Beach and fishing zone, Ayyoor-Parakkatta Beach, Ayyoor-Peringady beach and Berika Beach.
+Uppala's beaches include Uppala Beach, Aila Beach, Moosodi Beach and fishing zone, Ayyoor-Parakkatta Beach, Ayyoor-Peringady beach and Berika Beach.

-Uppala is the neighbouring town for Kumbla, Manjeshwar, Paivalike, Puttur, Vittal, Kasaragod and Mangalore.
+Uppala is the neighbouring town for Kumbla, Bandiyod, Manjeshwar, Paivalike, Puttur, Vittal, Kasaragod and Mangalore.